-The balance of costs have been allocated to the irrigation sector based on a 50:50 split between the adjusted asset utilisation factor (2.1%) and the nominal ML entitlements attributable to medium priority customers (2.5%).
+The balance of costs have been allocated to medium priority based on a 50:50 split between the adjusted asset utilisation factor (2.1%) and the nominal ML entitlements attributable to medium priority customers (2.5%).

-The table below presents the outcomes of the allocation of costs to Central Brisbane irrigation customers.
+The table below presents the outcomes of the allocation of costs to Central Brisbane medium priority users.